akagam1/akagam1/README.md

 ## Hi there 👋

+I'm Arjun, a pre-final year undergraduate student at BITS Pilani, Goa Campus

+- ⚡ My interests are mainly in Machine Learning, and Numerical Techniques for solving systems of equations.
+- 🔭 Currently working on developing my own JAX based differential equation numerical solver library, and Operator Learning related methods.
+- 💬 My math interests lie in Linear Algebra and Functional Analysis (and by extension, analysis of Differential Equations).

+Would love to work on and contribute to related work.
+Feel free to reach out for the same :)
 <!--
 **akagam1/akagam1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.